 Every spring, Keep Britain Tidy run the Great British Spring Clean, calling on #LitterHeroes, to take action to improve the environment on their doorstep by joining the country’s biggest mass-participation environmental campaign.
 They aim to inspire people from around the country to collect and safely dispose of litter from our streets, parks and beaches, recycling as much as possible.

 The council supports The Great British Spring Clean by helping local residents and businesses to run their own community litter picks during the campaign.
-For further information and how to organise your own event, please download our guide ‘How to organise a community litter pick in council parks and open spaces’.
+For further information about how to organise your own event, please click on the image to the left.

 Loddon Rivers Week